vannescc/USS2023_Swarm_Robotics/README.md

 # USS2023_Swarm_Robotics
 This project aimed to develop an routine for a robot to automatically charactorize it's own movement
 ## Overlord
-the Overlord is responsible for all computation and
+The Overlord is responsible for locating the robot in relation to the boundry box, communicating with the robot, and all computation.
 ## Robot
-The robot receives instructions from the Overlord and
+The robot receives instructions from the Overlord and can collect data from the IR sensor mounted on the front of the robot
 ## Running the Project
 ### Connecting to the BBBlue
 I connect to the BeagleBone Blue in 3 ways: